Rasheedatj/Flixx-App/Readme.md

 ## About the Author

-The Traclorie Web App was created by [Jinadu Rasheedat](https://www.linkedin.com/in/rashedat-jinadu/).
+The Flixx Web App was created by [Jinadu Rasheedat](https://www.linkedin.com/in/rashedat-jinadu/).
 Rasheedat is a software developer with a passion for creating user-friendly applications.